vijayvulava/geochem/_sources/32LawMassAction.md

 ## Reaction quotient

-To quantify chemical equilibrium, we must define the term ***reaction quotient*** ($Q_c$).
-In any balanced chemical reaction, this term refers to the ratio of product concentrations in the numerator and reactant concentrations in the denominator -- with each concentration raised to a power equal to the corresponding stoichiometric coefficient.
+To measure chemical equilibrium, we need to define the concept of the ***reaction quotient*** ($Q_c$).
+For any balanced chemical reaction, this term signifies the ratio of the concentrations of products in the numerator to the concentrations of reactants in the denominator, with each concentration elevated to the power corresponding to its stoichiometric coefficient.

 $$
 \ce{aA + bB <=> cC +dD}